 - Edit and improve your essay

 Examining a source: This is a great opportunity to practice smart reading.
-It’s when you read a piece of literature, identify the specific details to the author’s claim, and then describe how they present those claims surrounding the topic of the literature.
-Highlight part of the literature that will help support your arguments, identify both the strengths and weaknesses of what the author has mentioned.
+It is when you read a piece of literature, identify the specific details to the author's claim, and then describe how they present those claims surrounding the topic of literature.
+Highlight the part of literature that helped you support your arguments, identify both the strengths and weaknesses of what the author has mentioned.

-Organising your thoughts: if you are still struggling to find core evidence to support your points, maybe consider finding some examples of other critical essays related to the topic you’re writing about.
-This will help you understand what sort of structure you should be aiming for and the type of writing style you will need.
-Use these as guidelines rather than copying their ideas – you should never copy someone else’s work.
-These can really help you to start pulling ideas into a structure that will work for you.
+Organising your thoughts: if you are still struggling to find core evidence to support your points, maybe consider finding examples of other critical essays that are related to the topic you are writing about.
+This will help you understand what sort of structure you should be aiming for and the type of writing style you require.
+Use these as guidelines rather than copying their ideas - you should never copy someone else's work.
+These can really help you start pulling ideas into a structure that will work for you.

-State a thesis: based on the information you have gathered from your reading, you will want to start directing your evidence towards the thesis question.
-Ask yourself; what is the point I am trying to make here and how does it relate to the original question asked?
-But avoid putting in “in my opinion” or “I think”.
-You need to express your opinion in using the third person and then back your points with evidence.
+State a thesis: based on the information you have gathered from your reading, you should start directing your evidence towards the thesis question.
+Ask yourself; what is the point I am trying to make here and how it relates to the original question asked?
+Avoid saying “in my opinion” or “I think” as you are supposed to express your opinion using the third person.

-Finally, don’t be afraid of critical writing!
-It may sound daunting at first, but once you have completed a few essays with critical writing, you will have a structure that works best for you.
-You then can carry this structure on for the rest of your other assignments.
+Finally, do not fear critical writing!
+It may sound daunting at first, but once you have completed a few essays with critical writing, you will have created a structure that works best for you.
+You could then carry this structure for the rest of your assignments.

 Tip #5 - Read widely

 Hopefully, if you are writing an essay for a university module, you have chosen a subject that you are passionate about.
 This will help bring enjoyment to this activity, allowing you to explore the subject you enjoy the most, while deepening your understanding.